Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Filtrations and lattices

 As above, if $G$ is reductive, then the Cartan decomposition identifies this double coset space with the conjugacy classes of cocharacters of $G$ (a conjugacy class is matched with the unique double coset containing $t^\mu=\mu(t)$ for any element $\mu$ in the conjugacy class).
 For a general connected linear algebraic $G$ we can assign in this way distinct double cosets to each conjugacy class $[\mu]$, but not all double cosets are of this form.

-\begin{definition} A bilatticed $G$-torsor $\omega_\bl$ is \emph{good} if it lies in the double coset $G(B^+) t^{\mu} G(B^+)$ of a conjugacy class $[\mu]$.
-In this case we write $[\mu]_{\omega_\bl}$ for this conjugacy class and call it the \emph{type} of the good bilatticed $G$-torsor. \end{definition}
+\begin{definition} A bilatticed $G$-bundle $\omega_\bl$ is \emph{good} if it lies in the double coset $G(B^+) t^{\mu} G(B^+)$ of a conjugacy class of cocharacters $[\mu]$.
+In this case we write $[\mu]_{\omega_\bl}$ for this conjugacy class and call it the \emph{type} of the good bilatticed $G$-bundle. \end{definition}

-We now explain the connection with exactness of filtrations: If $G$ is reductive, then since $\Rep\, G$ is semisimple it is easy to verify that for any bilatticed $G$-torsor $\omega_{\bl}$, $\BB_i \circ \omega_{\bl}$ is exact, i.e. is a filtered $G$-torsor (this is because $\BB_i$ preserves split exact sequences).
-For $G$ non-reductive, this may not be the case: combine \cref{example.latticed-k-vect-to-bilatticed} and \cref{example.latticed-Ga-not-exact}.
+We now explain the connection with exactness of filtrations: If $G$ is reductive, then since $\Rep\+ G$ is semisimple it is easy to verify that for any bilatticed $G$-bundle $\omega_{\bl}$, $\BB_i \circ \omega_{\bl}$ is exact, i.e. is a filtered $G$-bundle (this is because $\BB_i$ preserves split exact sequences).
+For $G$ non-reductive this may not be the case, as can be seen by combining \cref{example.latticed-k-vect-to-bilatticed} and \cref{example.latticed-Ga-not-exact}.
 In fact, we have